Elsie Locke: Commemoration

 Elsie Locke is the only person who has ever had a park named in their honour by Christchurch City Council during their lifetime.
 The Elsie Locke Park was located on Oxford Terrace in front of the Centennial Pool, but was removed after the 2011 Christchurch earthquake to make way for the Margaret Mahy Playground.

-Each year LIANZA gives the Elsie Locke Award for "the most distinguished contribution to non-fiction for young adults".
+Each year LIANZA gives the Elsie Locke Award for "the most distinguished contribution to non-fiction for young adults", it is presented as part of the New Zealand Book Awards for Children and Young Adults.

 In March 2009, Locke was commemorated as one of the Twelve Local Heroes, and a bronze bust of her was unveiled outside the Christchurch Arts Centre.

 Awards

 In 1995, Locke became the fifth recipient of the Margaret Mahy Award.
 In 1992 she was awarded the Children's Literature Association's Award for Services to Children's Literature (now Betty Gilderdale Award).